pragyaai/ndna/_llm/quantization.md

 **Our goal is to characterize these effects not simply as degradations in performance, but as *geometric distortions in the latent epistemology* of the model**--illuminating what is truly lost when we squeeze too tightly.

-{% include inspiration-video.liquid
-   video_id="1K1OKZv34VU"
-   caption="**Pruning** a transformer is like a chromosomal segment deletion (large CNV loss) in a genome: you don’t just remove a single “*gene*,” you delete a contiguous block of co-adapted functions.
-When a whole layer or large block is pruned, the model suffers a dosage crash—many interacting “*genes*” (MLP channels, attention routes, normalization paths) disappear together—so upstream features lose their downstream consumers and downstream layers are starved of inputs.
-The phenotype matches your nDNA readouts: the model’s thermodynamic length (semantic work across depth) collapses, spectral curvature flattens or fragments as alternative routes vanish, and torsion/holonomy shows discontinuities where long-range coordination used to be.
-Just as CNV losses often break regulatory neighborhoods (TADs) and epistasis among genes, block pruning severs cross-layer couplings, so belief vectors lose directional coherence and drift.
-Severity depends on “*genetic background*”: in culturally specialized models the deleted segment carries niche programs with little redundancy, so the collapse is deeper; in more generalist models, parallel routes partly cushion the loss.
-In short, block/ layer pruning is a structural deletion—a large CNV—that reduces dosage, breaks coordination, and yields a systemic, geometry-level failure rather than a small, local tweak."
-%}

-{% include inspiration-video.liquid
-   hide_header=true
-   video_id="WrbY5gU8x0M" %}

 ## nDNA as a Lens: Quantization and Pruning as Thermodynamic Collapses

 **Quantization as Thermodynamic Collapse.** Quantization compresses weight precision (e.g., 4-bit or 2-bit representations {% cite frantar2023gptq %} {% cite dettmers2023qlora %}), but also contracts the latent geometry.
 Through nDNA lens, this manifests as: